GaetanLepage/phd-manuscript/sections/2_simulator/2_background/2_simulation_methods/0_index.typ

 @fig:simulator:background:image_source shows the virtual image sources for an example setup.
 According to Savioja @savioja_overview_2015, Gibbs et al. @gibbs_simple_1972 were the first to propose an implementation for computing image-source positions and sound pressure levels in a rectangular room.
 Borish et al. @borish_extension_1984 extended the model from rectangular _shoe-box_ rooms to arbitrary polyhedra.
-Allen and Berkley significantly expanded this idea back in 1979 by developing a more comprehensive and computationally effective version of the #acr("ISM") @allen_image_nodate.
+Allen and Berkley significantly expanded this idea back in 1979 by developing a more comprehensive and computationally effective version of the #acr("ISM") @allen_image_1979.
 Their paper came with a FORTRAN implementation of the proposed algorithm.
 The significant popularity of the #acr("ISM") is partly due to its simplicity and efficiency.